 It was because of people mistaking her identity and then her reacting venomously that throws people off.
 But what made it worse for her are the bullies that act like she is a boy.
 They'd treat her differently, they'd tease her, and she couldn't even use a public bathroom without them saying something nasty about her.

 One day, she attacked a boy for teasing her and then his big brother actually hit her.
-It wasn't just him either, there were many but she didn't bother to count.
-Just know that she went back home with a black eye and writing on her forehead that labeled her as 'UGLY'.
+It wasn't just him either, there were many people there but she didn't bother to count.
+She just knew that she went back home with a black eye and writing on her forehead that labeled her as 'UGLY'.

 Daisy unconsciously rubbed her forehead.
 "It still feels like it's there…"